 - For emerging VC and private equity investors: accelerators, platforms, communities, and incubators

-For building your firm, I suggest you walk through the 14 steps below:
+For building your own investment management firm, I suggest you walk through the 14 steps below:

 1) Determine your strategy.